Dominican University New York: History

 Dominican University New York was founded as Dominican College of Blauvelt in 1952 by the Dominican Sisters of Blauvelt to offer a teacher preparation program for religious women.
 Five years later, the college was opened to lay students.
 In 1967, it became fully coeducational.

 On May 17, 2022, the New York State Board of Regents approved the name change from Dominican College to Dominican University New York.

 Athletics

 The Dominican athletic teams are called the Chargers.
 The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Central Atlantic Collegiate Conference (CACC) for most of its sports since the 1982–83 academic year.
 They are also a member of the Eastern College Athletic Conference (ECAC) for some sports.

-Dominican competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, track & field and volleyball.
+Dominican competes in 17 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and track & field; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, track & field and volleyball.

-Rivalries

-The Chargers have a cross-campus rivalry with the St. Thomas Aquinas College Spartans since they are geographically a mile away from each other.
+The Chargers have a cross-campus rivalry with the nearby St. Thomas Aquinas College Spartans since the two colleges are located a mile from each other.